Our School

 “I Witness the Holocaust”

 The curriculum has had a lasting impact on the scores of students who have experienced it.
-Dick Strauss describes the importance of the curriculum: “The Holocaust was unprecedented, but now the precedent is there.
+Dick Strauss described the importance of the curriculum: “The Holocaust was unprecedented, but now the precedent is there.
 One of the horrible lessons of the Holocaust is that it can happen again, it has happened to a certain extent in Rwanda, East Timor and in Kosovo.
 The only way for us to relay the horrors of what happened, its significance and to keep this from ever happening again is through ‘honest’ and universal education.
 When you study the Holocaust, you are studying the highest level of organized hate in the history of mankind.
 Studying the rise of the Nazis, their extermination of the Jews, the Jehovah’s Witnesses, homosexuals and other ‘undesirables’ is an exploration into how ordinary people can be led into committing the ultimate horror — genocide.
 John Conway said, ‘The Nazis victimized some people for what they did, some for what they do, some for what they were, and some for the fact that they were.
 For the dead and the living, we must remember.’
 This is the only way to prevent the events that took place between 1933 and 1945.
 Can it happen again?
 Yes.
 Can we, through knowledge and education and guts prevent it from happening again?
 Yes.”

 Because of the importance of the subject matter, this curriculum is offered to interested adults as well.